UPDATE 1-U.S. 3-year note auction fetches strong demand

 (Adds quote, background)

-NEW YORK, June 12 The U.S. Treasury Department on Monday sold $24 billion in three-year government debt to the strongest bidding in about 1-1/2 years, Treasury data showed.
+NEW YORK, June 12 (Reuters) - The U.S. Treasury Department on Monday sold $24 billion in three-year government debt to the strongest bidding in about 1-1/2 years, Treasury data showed.

 The three-year note auction was first of three coupon debt auctions this week.